High Court (Ireland): Central Criminal Court

 All Central Criminal Court cases are heard in front of a jury of twelve people.
 The defendant can be convicted on a majority verdict of ten jurors.
-Appeals from the Central Criminal Court can be made to the Court of Criminal Appeal, and the sentence can be appealed as well as the verdict.
+Appeals from the Central Criminal Court can be made to the Court of Appeal, and the sentence can be appealed as well as the verdict.

 Civil cases

 The High Court is the court of first instance for all civil cases where the plaintiff is claiming more than €75,000 in damages in ordinary contract and tort claims, or €60,000 in damages in personal injuries actions, this being the upper limit of the jurisdiction of the Circuit Court.

 By virtue of its full original jurisdiction under the Constitution, however, theoretically a civil action of any value may commence in the High Court.

 The High Court has full chancery powers to grant any injunction or declaration that could be granted by a court of chancery.
 Petitions to windup companies and various company law remedies are heard by the High Court which has exclusive jurisdiction in this area.

 The High Court further has exclusive jurisdiction in the area of bankruptcies.

 In contentious Probate matters and Family Law, the High Court has concurrent jurisdiction with the Circuit Court over such claims.
 Non-contentious Probate motions are heard solely by the High Court.

 The High Court has full jurisdiction in Admiralty and can exercise jurisdiction under the Brussels Convention on the Arrest of Seagoing Vessels.

 The Court also has power of judicial review over the acts of the government and other public bodies, including the decisions of all inferior courts, and decisions made by tribunals of inquiry.

 The High Court hears all applications for extradition, both under the European Arrest Warrant system and to non-EU member states.

 Appeals from professional disciplinary bodies under the Nurses Act, Medical Practitioners Act and Solicitors Acts are to the High Court.

 Any non-criminal judgment or order of the High Court sitting as a court of first instance may be appealed to the Supreme Court save as provided for by statute.

 The High Court also hears civil and family law appeals from the Circuit Court and when hearing such an appeal its decision is final and there is no right of further appeal.
 The High Court sits outside of Dublin to hear appeals from trials from circuits other than the Dublin Circuit and is known as the "High Court on Circuit".

 Statutory appeals on points of law can be made to the High Court from the District Court and various statutory bodies and consultative cases on a point of law can be stated to the High Court from the District Court, various statutory bodies or an arbitrator hearing an arbitration.